-The instructor encourages students to form pairs and collaborate on homework.
-However, it's essential to report such collaboration by answering the first question in every homework assignment.
-Each student must still submit their own typed or handwritten solutions and create their own Excel spreadsheet when applicable.
+The instructor encourages students to form pairs and collaborate on homework assignments.
+However, it's essential to report such collaboration by answering the collaboration question in every homework assignment.
+Each student is responsible for submitting their own unique, individually prepared solutions.
+When applicable, each student must create their own Excel spreadsheet.

-Academic Integrity Violations:
+Academic Integrity Violations